spheronFdn/tableland-compute-simple-auth/README.md

 ## Description

-AuthFusion represents a fusion of two distinct technologies, Spheron's computation capabilities and Tableland's secure on-chain authentication.
+This example represents a fusion of two distinct technologies, Spheron's computation capabilities and Tableland's secure on-chain authentication.
 This unique blend ensures not only a high level of security for user data but also offers a seamless and efficient user experience.
-In an era where security and performance cannot be compromised, AuthFusion emerges as a beacon of innovation.
+In an era where security and performance cannot be compromised, this example emerges as a beacon of innovation.

 ## Why did we build this?

 In the modern digital landscape, ensuring the security and privacy of user data is paramount.
 With an increasing number of cyber threats, there's a pressing need for robust authentication systems.
 By integrating Tableland's on-chain authentication with the computational prowess of Spheron, we've created a solution that ensures user data's utmost security while delivering fast and efficient performance.
-AuthFusion serves as a testament to what can be achieved when two powerful technologies converge.
+This example serves as a testament to what can be achieved when two powerful technologies converge.

 ## Usage: